pyrsia/pyrsia/docs/tutorials/build_from_source.md

 - Trigger a build from source for a given artifact
 - Wait for the build to finish in the build pipeline
-- Try to reach consensus with the other authorized nodes, which have to run the same build and verify they produce the same build result. (skipped in this demo)
+- Try to reach consensus with the other authorized nodes, which have to run the same build and verify they produce the same build result.
+(Skipped in this demo)
 - Create a transparency log about the artifact publication
 - Publish the artifact on the p2p network